Li Zikuan: Early life

-In 1937, when Second Sino-Japanese War broke out, Li Zikuan went to Guangdong Province to serve as the anti-smoking commissioner.
-In 1938, the Nationalist Government moved the capital to Chongqing, and Li Zikuan subsequently came to Chongqing.
-The Nationalist Government appointed Zhangjia Living Buddha, Taixu, and Li Zikuan as executive directors to reorganize the Chinese Buddhist Association.
-In 1940, Li Zikuan served as deputy director of the Government Affairs Office of the Party and Government Work Assessment Committee of the Supreme Council of National Defense.

-After the end of World War II, in 1946, the Nationalist Government returned its capital to Nanjing.
-Li Zikuan returned to Hubei and was elected as a representative of the Yingcheng County National Assembly.
+In 1937, when Second Sino-Japanese War broke out, Li went to Guangdong to serve as the anti-smoking commissioner.
+In 1938, Li moved along with the Nationalist government to Chongqing.
+The Nationalist government then appointed him, Lobsang Pelden Tenpe Dronme, and Taixu as executive directors of the Buddhist Association of the Republic of China.
+In 1940, Li served as deputy director of the Government Affairs Office of the Party and Government Work Assessment Committee of the Supreme Council of National Defense.
+After the end of the war with Japan, in 1946, the Nationalist government relocated its capital back to Nanjing.
+Li returned to Hubei and was elected as a representative of the Yingcheng County National Assembly.

+Later years

-In 1948, due to the civil Chinese Civil War, Li Zikuan went to Taiwan.
-Li Zikuan obtained the ownership of Shandao Temple in Taipei City and coordinated the departure of the public service units and the military that originally occupied the place.
-He hoped to use it as a base to continue Master Taixu's preaching career.
+In 1948, due to the Chinese Civil War, Li left for Taiwan and obtained ownership of the Shandao Temple in Taipei and coordinated the departure of the public service and military units that had occupied the temple.
+He hoped to use it as a base to continue Taixu's preaching career.

-In 1949, Master Daxing, the first disciple of Master Taixu, was hired as the tutor of Shandao Temple.
-At the same time, the monthly "Hai Chaoyin" was resumed in Taiwan.
-After Master Daxing resigned due to poor health, he hired Master Nanting to succeed him.

-In 1949, the government of the Republic of China moved to Taiwan.
-In July, due to disputes among Buddhist factions, someone reported that there were spies lurking in the Taiwan Buddhist Academy established by Master Cihang.
-More than 30 Buddhist monks who came to Taiwan from mainland China, including Cihang and Master Hsing Yun, were arrested.
-Li Zikuan went to the Guan Dynasty to preach, so that these monks could be released.
-In order to protect Buddhist monks, Li Zikuan reestablished the Chinese Buddhist Association in Taiwan after discussions with Bai Sheng, Master Dongchu and others.
-As the official representative, Lobsang Pelden Tenpe Dronme served as the chairman.
+In July 1949, due to disputes among Buddhist factions, someone reported that there were spies lurking in the Taiwan Buddhist academy established by Cihang.
+More than 30 Buddhist monks who came to Taiwan from mainland China, including Cihang and Hsing Yun, were arrested.
+Li later arranged for them to be released.
+In order to protect Buddhist monks, Li reestablished the Buddhist Association of the Republic of China in Taiwan after discussions with Bai Sheng, Dongchu and others.
+Lobsang Pelden Tenpe Dronme served as its chairman.

-In 1952, Master Yinshun was hired as the abbot of Shandao Temple.
-However, due to factional disputes in Buddhism, he resigned after being attacked.
-In 1957, Master Yanpei was hired to succeed him.

-In 1973, Li Zikuan died of illness in Taipei City.
+Shortly before his 91st birthday, Li was hospitalized for abdominal pain.
+He contracted pneumonia and died in Taipei on 7 September 1973.